TouK/http-mock-server/README.md

 </mockRemoved>
 ```

-Responsewith error message if failure:
+Response with error message if failure:

 ```
 <exceptionOccured>...</exceptionOccured>
 ```

 ## List of current registered mocks could be retrieved:
 Via client: